Trajectory-based models in strong-field physics: Semiclassical simulations of above-threshold ionization

 Currently, there is only a relatively small number of studies in which the \textit{entire} high-energy above-threshold ionization (ATI) plateau up to an energy of 10U$_{p}$ has been calculated by launching an ensemble of classical trajectories, see, e.g., Refs. \cite{LiuZhao2014,Wu2020}, with the study of Ref.~\cite{Wu2020} pertaining to the ionization of a nanotip.
 Both these calculations are performed without considering quantum interference.
 Even though the momentum distributions of photoelectrons in the plateau region can be obtained by solving the TDSE or applying the quantitative rescattering theory, calculating these distributions using trajectory-based models is of interest.
 It should be noted that we are not aware of any work in which the momentum distributions of electrons in the plateau, their energy spectra, or angular distributions are calculated using any semiclassical model that accounts for the ionic potential and \textit{interference}.
 This seems to be related to the fact that the bin size in momentum space, necessary for reliably describing interference oscillations, decreases with the increase in photoelectron energy and becomes small near the plateau cutoff.
 Indeed, the phase of semiclassical models contains a term proportional to the final electron energy: $\Phi \sim p^2/2$.
 Thus, when the final momentum of the photoelectron changes by $\Delta p$, the phase changes by $p\Delta p$.
 Comparing this change in phase with a phase difference of $\pi$ yields an estimate of the bin size in momentum space $\Delta p\sim \pi/p$.
 Obviously, decreasing the bin sizes requires a greater number of trajectories falling into it, i.e., a greater number of trajectories in the ensemble.
 This increases the computational costs of semiclassical modeling considerably.
 A possible solution would be the use of bins of variable size in momentum space and/or more sophisticated strategies for sampling initial conditions (e.g., a denser grid in regions of the $\left(t_0,v_0\right)$-plane that predominantly yield rescattered trajectories, followed by multiplying the corresponding contributions by certain weights).
-Despite several efforts in this direction, the problem of accurately describing the high-energy ATI plateau within the framework of semiclassical modelling, considering interference and the potential of the ionic core, has not been solved yet.
+Thus, achieving a reliable semiclassical description of the high-energy ATI plateau that includes both interference and the ionic potential remains an open challenge.